bewillcott/bewsoftware-jlhttp/README.md

 static html pages.
 The intension being, to create self-contained/self-publishing documentation.

-To see more about his capability, please refer to another of my projects:
+To see more about this capability, please refer to another of my projects:
 [BEWSoftware MDj CLI][mdj].

 Further, to facilitate development, I have refactored the code into its